abu166/ADS-Assignment3/README.md

 # ADS-Assignment3
-Only Education Purpose for completing the assignment 3 on Algorithm and DataStructure where used methods of HashTable and BST
+Written in Java programming language and only for Education Purpose to complete the assignment 3 on Algorithm and DataStructure where used methods of HashTable and BST